Are you looking for sensory bin fillers? We are sharing some of our favorite sensory bin fillers!

 Back To School

-For this number recognition sensory bin, we used colored pasta noodles and rainbow cards.
+For this number recognition sensory bin, we used colored pasta noodles and letter cards.
 And no, the pasta doesn’t stay this neat!

 This sensory bin is made with alphabet pasta from Walmart.
 We dyed the pasta in rainbow colors and added sparkly letter cards.